DanielHakim98/odin-recipes/README.md

 -Redesign the main page with CSS
 -Manipulate padding smoothly while hovering on links with "transition" -linear gradient color for background of the body.

+22 Sep 21
+-Made massive css styling on each recipes
+-The "acknowledgement" was moved into footer.